-- Once the subproject(s) from the QDP to be financed by the RIDP have been confirmed, SCS and MDU members, with support from FP/QF&QEs will screen subprojects to identify possible environmental and social impacts using ESMF form 1.1 and submit the form to the PIU regional ESS specialist. - The PIU regional ESS specialist, taking into account the data provided in ESMF form 1.1 will establish the category of each subproject, the scope of the environmental and social impact assessment (ESIA) required, and related safeguards documents (such as the DSEI/SEI/site-specific ESMP / ESMP checklist), which must be completed by design firm on behalf of SCS as per contract between design firm and SCS. - The scope of the ESIA and safeguards document required will be included in the ToR for the subproject design contract.
+- Once the subproject(s) from the QDP to be financed by the RIDP have been confirmed, The QE with the support of PIU will screen subprojects to identify possible environmental and social impacts using ESMF form 1.1 and submit the form to the PIU regional ESS specialist. - The PIU regional ESS specialist, taking into account the data provided in ESMF form 1.1 will establish the category of each subproject, the scope of the environmental and social impact assessment (ESIA) required, and related safeguards documents (such as the DSEI/SEI/site-specific ESMP / ESMP checklist), which must be completed by DF. - The scope of the ESIA and safeguards document required will be included in the ToR for the subproject design contract.
 For subprojects with significant environmental and social impacts, the Regional ESS specialist will consult the PIU ESSS in Tashkent.

-The costs associated with pre-design and design activities (e.g. obtaining permits, conducting ESIA and developing environmental and social safeguards instruments) can be paid for by the project or by the SCS using regional Khokimiyat funds
+The costs associated with pre-design and design activities (e.g. obtaining permits, conducting ESIA and developing environmental and social safeguards instruments) are included in the contract with DFs.